notwa/minisat/README.md

 # MiniSat etc.

-This repository contains various forks and patches of MiniSat written by various authors over the years.
+This repository contains various versions and derivatives of MiniSat written by various authors over the years.
 [The original MiniSat][homepage] is written and Copyright © 2003-2006 Niklas Eén, Copyright © 2003-2010 Niklas Sörensson,